JackLawhorn/Heavens-Above-Gardens-Below/Posts/Umbral Aspects.md

 ### Nyxblight

-In the presence of an Umbral Aspect, one is sure to find an overgrowth of [[Nyxblight]] vines.
+In the presence of an Umbral Aspect, one is sure to find an overgrowth of [[nyxblight]] vines.
 Impossibly black and covered in piercing thorns, the nyxblight grows not only throughout the [[Known World]] but across the wider [[Nyx]].
 It is a blight on reality that grows unchecked and strangles the light of [[Ylem]] itself.

 Nyxblight is most closely associated with the Umbral Aspect of [[Red Court|Hunger]], whose great [[Nyxblight Tree]] has been a festering scar upon the Known World since the [[fallen world|fall]] of the [[Old World]].